MOXA-ISD/developer-docs/docs/edge/appdev/tag/tag.md

                          data_value_t    *data_value,
                          data_type_t      data_type )

-  ## Parameters
+Parameters

 - tag Instance of tag api.
 - source_name Source of tag in which the data comes from.
 - tag_name Name of tag.
 - tag_ts Timestamp at tag publishing.
 - tag_unit Unit of tag.
 - data_type Data type of tag [uint16, uint32, uint64, int16, int32, int64, float32, float64, string, boolean, bytearray]
 - data_value Value of tag.

-  ## Returns
+Returns

 If the function succeeds, the return value is 0.
 Otherwise, 1 on failure.

 ---

-- **mxtag_subscribe**
+### mxtag_subscribe

       int mxtag_subscribe( tag_t           *tag,
                            const char      *source_name,
                            const char      *tag_name )

-  ## Parameters
+Parameters

 - tag Instance of tag api.
 - source_name Source of tag in which the data comes from.
 - tag_name Name of tag.

-  ## Returns
+Returns

 If the function succeeds, the return value is 0.
 Otherwise, 1 on failure.

----

-- **mxtag_unsubscribe**
+### mxtag_unsubscribe

       int mxtag_unsubscribe( tag_t           *tag,
                              const char      *source_name,
                              const char      *tag_name )

-  ## Parameters
+Parameters

 - tag Instance of tag api.
 - source_name Source of tag in which the data comes from.
 - tag_name Name of tag.

-  ## Returns
+Returns

 If the function succeeds, the return value is 0.
 Otherwise, 1 on failure.

----

-- **mxtag_subscribe_callback**
+### mxtag_subscribe_callback

       int mxtag_subscribe_callback( tag_t      *tag,
                                     on_tag      cb_func )

-  ## Parameters
+Parameters

 - tag Instance of tag api.
 - cb_func Callback function to receive subscribed tags.

-  ## Returns
+Returns

 If the function succeeds, the return value is 0.
 Otherwise, 1 on failure.

----

-## **Example: publish tag**
+### Example: publish tag

     #include <stdio.h>
     #include <mxtagf.h>